Kosovo–Poland relations

 Kosovo–Poland relations refer to the diplomatic, cultural, and economic interactions between the Republic of Kosovo and the Republic of Poland.
-These relations began in earnest following Kosovo’s declaration of independence from Serbia on February 17, 2008.
-Poland was one of the first countries to recognize Kosovo’s independence on February 26, 2008, becoming the first Slavic nation to do so.
+These relations began in earnest following Kosovo's declaration of independence from Serbia on February 17, 2008.
+Poland was one of the first countries to recognize Kosovo's independence on February 26, 2008, becoming the first Slavic nation to do so.
 This recognition laid the groundwork for further bilateral collaboration and alignment within European frameworks.
 The relationship has since evolved to encompass peacekeeping, political support, and modest economic ties.

 Diplomatic relations

-Poland has played a significant role in supporting Kosovo’s statehood and its aspirations for integration into international organizations, including the European Union (EU) and NATO.
-Although Poland has not established an embassy in Pristina, diplomatic relations are maintained through its embassy in Belgrade, Serbia.
-Similarly, Kosovo maintains its diplomatic presence in Poland through its embassy in Warsaw.
+Poland has played a significant role in supporting Kosovo's statehood and its aspirations for integration into international organizations, including the European Union (EU) and NATO.
+Although Poland has not established an embassy in Pristina, diplomatic relations are maintained through its embassy in Skopje, North Macedonia.
+Meanwhile, Kosovo maintains its diplomatic presence in Poland through its Consulate General in Warsaw.
+Kosovo and Poland established consular-level diplomatic relations on 8 November 2022.

 Since the recognition of Kosovo in 2008, Poland has advocated for the Western Balkans’ integration into the European Union.
 Polish diplomats emphasize the importance of stability in the region, viewing Kosovo as a key part of this strategy.
 Despite occasional political opposition within Poland from groups that support Serbia, Polish policy remains firmly aligned with Kosovo's sovereignty.